materials SNAP have less impact on

 A good material is always a question of balance and choice.
 For us, it must be durable, flexible, stretchable, use materials that have the least possible impact on the environment, be recycled or consume less water, and respect natural ecosystems.
 Each product is designed around a use that defines the style of the material.
 We then develop and manufacture it in the best possible conditions.

-A quick reminder: organic cotton uses 50% less water than traditional cotton, without pesticides or chemical fertilizers.
+A quick reminder: organic cotton uses 50% less water than traditional cotton, and no pesticides or chemical fertilizers.
 That's sustainability 101.
 Non-organic cotton shouldn't even exist any more.
 The cotton we use is GOTS-certified, a guarantee of seriousness and quality that gives us 100% confidence in production and ensures a decent income for the farmers.

 Similar to modal, the wood we use is not the same.
 We combine it with merino to combine the antibacterial qualities of these two materials and bring softness and suppleness.